leo-seft/Learning-C/README.md

 Functions in C# (creating and calling)

 - Learn how to define and call functions in C#.
+  'modifiers return-type method-name parameter-list' when a method has no return type, it is set to void

 - Understand the difference between methods and functions in C#.
+  A function is independent and can be called without an object

 - Practice writing functions that perform simple tasks like a function that prints out a message when called.

+Please see Day5-functions

 Passing Arguments to Functions